STUDIO OD DIST CLASSIC

 -

-Studio — balanced output straight to your interface.
-Record two tracks simultaneously: BALANCED OUT with IR and SEND without — for reamping or processing with a different IR in your DAW.
+Studio — balanced output straight into the audio interface.
+You can record two tracks at once: BALANCED OUT with IR, and SEND without the cabinet section, for processing through another IR in the DAW.

 -